-Technology (especially the Internet and cell phones) plays a large part in this new mindset, as these means of instant communication allow everyone to connect with the greater culture and to have a voice.
+Technology (especially the Internet, cell phones and PDA's) plays a large part in this new mindset, as these means of instant communication allow everyone to connect with the greater culture and to have a voice.
 This "democratization of influence" means that not only the rich and powerful have their say; anyone with an opinion can speak up on the world-wide web and have the ability to effect change in the decision-making process laterally, downward and upward.

-In the world of work, this new ability to influence those in power means that the employee no longer feels at the mercy of some remote, distant

-"management" that controls all aspects of his or her job.
+In the world of work, this new ability to influence those in power means that the employee no longer feels at the mercy of some remote, distant "management" that controls all aspects of his or her job.
 Workers can share ideas, attitudes and insights through a variety of means, the Internet being only the most obvious.
-Chat rooms, instant messaging and text messaging on cell phones make it easy to keep in constant touch with your peers at work, exchanging information that affects your job and your entire workplace.
+Twittering, chat rooms, instant messaging, social network websites and text messaging on cell phones make it easy to keep in constant touch with your peers at work, exchanging information that affects your job and your entire workplace.